 Uptime

-The total amount of time a live stream has been continuously running without interruption.
-Also used to refer to the operational status of a streaming server.
+The total time a live stream has been continuously running without interruption is also used to refer to a streaming server’s operational status.

 Unicast Streaming

-A one-to-one streaming method where the server sends a unique stream to each viewer.
-Requires more bandwidth but allows individualized delivery.
+A one-to-one streaming method in which the server sends a unique stream to each viewer requires more bandwidth but allows individualized delivery.

 Upscaling

-The process of increasing a video’s resolution during encoding—for example, from 720p to 1080p.
-Often used when a source video is lower quality than desired.
+Increasing a video’s resolution during encoding, from 720p to 1080p, is often used when a source video is lower quality than desired.

 User Engagement